 Here are some types of gift cards that anyone will love:

 - Restaurant that features romantic dining for couples

-- Fast food restaurants for people who are constantly on the go
+- Fast food restaurants for people who have families and are constantly on the go

 - Ice cream or frozen yogurt shop

 - Movie theater tickets for those who don’t like to miss the latest flicks